ColeHud/APComputerScience/Module 18/Assignments/18.02 Assignment/bin/README.txt

 If I were to do this assignment again, I wouldn't change anything.

 This past week, I studied with some fellow APCS students over Google Hangouts.
 We went over some free response questions, and tried handwriting some Java.
 In a few hours, I'll be hosting another one!
+It was a lot of fun, but we ended up staying up way too late.